The Army Corps of Engineers has approved the Pilot Project for Section 1122 for communities in Glencoe, Lake Bluff, North Chicago, and Evanston!

 As is true of all successes, we would not be here without the hard work of many people.
 We are deeply grateful for the support of the US Army Corps of Engineers, Chicago District, Illinois Department of Natural Resources Coastal Management Program, our fellow collaborators in the Illinois Sand Management Working Group, and our federal, state, and local elected leaders.
 In particular, we would like to thank the leaders who developed letters of support for this project: US Senator Dick Durbin, US Senator Tammy Duckworth, US Congresswoman Jan Schakowsky, US Congressman Brad Schneider, former Illinois State Senator Daniel Biss, Illinois State Senator Julie Morrison, Illinois Representative Robyn Gabel, Illinois Representative Rita Mayfield, and Mayor Leon Rockingham.

 We will be meeting with the Army Corps of Engineers to better understand the process related to Section 1122.
-We will keep the community updated on the process but any work on this project will take place at the earliest until the Spring of 2020.
+We will keep the community updated on the process but any work on this project will take place at the earliest in the spring of 2020.